chobbledotcom/chobble-server/README.md

   services.chobble-server = {
     enable = true;
     baseDomain = "example.com";          # Your domain name
-    ntfyAddress = "ntfy.sh/your-topic";  # Where to send failure notifications
     myAddress = "1.2.3.4";               # Your IP (for SSH access)

     # Static sites to host